MichaelCurrin/learn-to-code/Scripting languages/JavaScript/README.md

 > - JavaScript can update and change both HTML and CSS
 > - JavaScript can calculate, manipulate and validate data - [source](https://www.w3schools.com/whatis/whatis_js.asp)

+JavaScript was design to run a host environment such as the browser, with support added later as "Node" to run in a standalone environment like many other languages do.

+In the browser, JavaScript takes care of the behavior part of the experience, while HTML handles the content and CSS is the styling.
+JavaScript allows you to read and manipulate the DOM to make a page dynamic, such as pulling in photos as a user scrolls, creating a pop-up when a condition is met or making a game.
+While JavaScript typically exists as a script directly on the page or pulled in as a standalone file, an internet connection is not needed to execute JavaScript.
+As it runs on the browser, independent of the server which initially sent the HTML and JavaScript.
+However, you may see reduced functionality or errors especially around creating or reading content on the server such as an image, post or user details.

+JavaScript's origins are covered [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).

 ## Why learn JavaScript - 5 good reasons

 Summarized from article [here](https://medium.com/duomly-blockchain-online-courses/why-learn-javascript-5-good-reasons-42aa0d021b4f).

-1. Easy to start with.
+1. Easy to start with
 2. Great career opportunities
-3. Wide range of usage
+3. Wide range of usage.
-4. Big community
+4. A large community
-5. Lots of sources to learn
+5. Plenty of sources to learn from.

 ## How to run